Type of behaviour – verbal, physical and social

 Context – home, work and school

 Bullying can happen anywhere.
-It can happen at home, at work or at school.
+It can happen at home, at work or at school, and can occur between students, staff and parents.
 It can happen to anyone.

 Teachers who are experiencing bullying at school should contact their supervisor, health and safety representative, human resources department or union.
 Information related to workplace bullying is available at